Stocks tumble 1,000 points again, as WHO raises risk assessment of coronavirus

 The Dow Jones Industrial Average tumbled 1,000 points in early trading, continuing the market’s worst week since the financial crisis over a decade ago.

+“I just think everybody, whether you’re an investor or whether you’re an ordinary mainstream person, people should not overreact,” he told reporters.

+He said the administration has taken “unprecedented actions to thwart an emergency or “further deterioration.”

-Investors are worried about the virus’ spread in places beyond China and what it means for the global economy and supply chain.
+Yet investors are worried about the virus’ spread in places beyond China and what it means for the global economy and supply chain.

 China has reported nearly 79,000 cases, including almost 2,800 deaths from the virus that began in Hubei Province in December.